TNR-20/pixelpeak/steam-translation/texts.md

 This is a better second draft.
 It is not a verified translation.

 **Four are now verified.** Russian was written by a native speaker rather than translated.
 Ukrainian was reviewed and largely rewritten by one.
-French was reviewed and largely rewritten by a native speaker.
+French and Simplified Chinese were each reviewed and largely rewritten by a native speaker.
 Spanish was read by a Latin American speaker — two of her three corrections are region-neutral and were kept, but the Spain field itself is still unverified.
 Turkish has been read by Hasan and corrected.
 The remaining eleven are unverified.

 Two rounds of native review have now happened, and both found real errors that the self-review passes missed.
 The errors that survive self-review are tonal, not grammatical: phrasing that parses correctly but lands wrong.
 When asking a native reader to check one of these, the useful question is "does anything here sound unkind or off," not "is this correct."